clmntgbr/symfony-frankenphp/README.md

 1. Run `make build` to build fresh images
 2. Run `make start` to set up and start a fresh Symfony project
+3. Run `make jwt` for JWT tokens
+4. Run `make db` to init database and fixtures
-3. Open `https://localhost` in your favorite web browser
+5. Open `https://localhost` in your favorite web browser
-4. Run `make stop` to stop the Docker containers.
+6. Run `make stop` to stop the Docker containers.

 # TLS Certificates